Indemnify Against All Liabilities

 Indemnity provisions can have long-term repercussions.
 It is recommended that you consult an attorney experienced in contract law before entering any agreement for which the other party demands an indemnity provision be included.

 To learn more about indemnify against all liabilities, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.